 Vision Marine Technologies Receives Initial E-Motion Propulsion System Purchase Order from Groupe Beneteau

-Continuous Purchase Orders to be updated monthly on a rolling quarterly basis

-/EIN News/ -- MONTREAL, Dec.
-15, 2022 (GLOBE NEWSWIRE) -- Vision Marine Technologies, Inc. (NASDAQ: VMAR) (“Vision Marine” or the “Company”), the global leader and innovator within the performance electric recreational boating industry, has received an initial purchase order from Groupe Beneteau (BEN-Euronext) (“Beneteau”) of 25 E-Motion™ 180E outboard and powertrain systems.
+MONTREAL, Dec.
+15, 2022 (GLOBE NEWSWIRE) -- Vision Marine Technologies, Inc. VMAR ("Vision Marine" or the "Company"), the global leader and innovator within the performance electric recreational boating industry, has received an initial purchase order from Groupe Beneteau (BEN-Euronext) ("Beneteau") of 25 E-Motion™ 180E outboard and powertrain systems.
 In addition, at the beginning of each month, Beneteau will provide Vision Marine a quarterly rolling forecast, which shall include additional quantities through a purchase order for the outboard and powertrain systems.

 The commitment from Beneteau commenced by entering into a formal Supplier Agreement with Vision Marine, which was announced on December 13, 2022.
 With this initial purchase order, Beneteau will provide an eco-responsible alternative propulsion solution to its consumers.